 - Tea is the second most consumed drink in the world after water, with an estimated 18–20 billion cups of tea consumed every day

-- As at 2011–12, Australia had over 500 hectares planted to plants for mainly black tea production, and about 6,000 tonnes of fresh leaf was harvested annually
+- Australia has over 500 hectares planted for mainly black tea production, and about 6,000t of fresh leaf was harvested annually

 - The leaf harvested from plants in northern Australia is used to make black tea